Prepare Now to Assess

 Prepare and give them a copy of an Examination Preparation guideline.
 The one here is for a middle school class.
 Adapt to meet your needs.

 Then, create an exam that measures what you expect to learn about your students.
 During exam reviews, use the same terminology they will see on the exam.
+See COMMON LIT for sample genre excerpts for practice in class,

 Next, plan time in class for a Semester Exam Analysis so students can figure out what kinds of errors caused them to earn fewer points than they expected to earn.
 When students see that it was a simple mis-reading or insufficient study of the right materials, they are likely to be more assiduous in preparing for next test or exam.
 See link to sample analysis.